syncfusion/blazor-docs/src/richtexteditor/rich-text-editor/globalization.md

 ![RTL](./images/rte-rtl.png)

-> `EnableRtl` property will not change based on current culture.
+> `EnableRtl` property will not change, based on current culture.